The Witch's Crystal Ball

 Yep, those rather dingy looking shoes above are the actual "beauty" shoes that Dorothy/Judy wore in the movie.
 They're sitting in my closet as I write this...just kidding!
 They're really at the Smithsonian...just kidding again!

-Actually the true beauty-shot shoes are in still in California, waiting for their new home in the Academy Museum of Motion Pictures, scheduled to open in Los Angeles, in 2019 (the date keeps getting bumped).
+Actually the true beauty-shot shoes are in still in California, at their new home in the Academy Museum of Motion Pictures.
 They are one of four pair that were worn by Judy in the movie, and they are the close-up pair that zapped Maggie when she tried to take them.
 Purchased at auction in 2012 mainly by Leonardo DiCaprio and a couple other Hollywood BigNames.
 The price tag is a secret...if you had to ask, you couldn't afford them.
 They're worth a cool $3,000,000.

 Ray Bolger had ownership of the scarecrow costume he wore in the movie.
 Gwendolyn R. Bolger, Bolger's wife, donated the costume to the Smithsonian in 1987.
 She also donated a bag of the "straw" to the museum.